- 1 It Is a Holiday of Romantic Love

 - Go to a Sports Game – Cheer on your favorite team together.
 Whether it’s hockey or basketball, you will have a blast spending the evening together at the game.
 If you are a competitive couple, take a bet on the winning team and think about a cool prize for the bet’s winner.

 - A Movie Marathon – Though this is a very simple idea, it can be great for you two to spend this time at home cuddling on the couch in front of a TV and eating popcorn or other snacks that you like.
 There are tons of excellent romantic movies from oldie goldies to the modern ones.
 Make a collection and watch as many as you can.
-And here is a list of the best Valentine’s Day movies for you to choose from.
+And here is a list of the best movies for you to choose from.

 - Amelie (2001).
 This is a romantic movie with an appeal to introverts and dreamers.
-While most of the movie focuses around Amelie and the way she tries to help others, there is always a him present who is as strange and as lonely as Amelie herself.
+While most of the movie focuses on Amelie and the way she tries to help others, there is always him present who is as strange and as lonely as Amelie herself.
 Throughout the movie, Nino and Amelie get closer and further from each other.
 Thankfully, the director doesn’t keep them apart forever.
 A great film with a charming Parisian fleur.

 - Love and Basketball (2000).
 The friendship that started between 11 years old children at the basketball court turns into the great romance and proves that friendship is a foundation of love.
 Both Monica and Quincy turn out to be extremely talented on the court.
 They go through years of troubles and problems, their love is imperfect and complicated, but nonetheless – it is true love.
 The sports theme in the movie will be appealing for men who usually don’t like the romance genre.

 - The Notebook (2004).
 This is one of the most romantic movies of all times.
 The story about the romance of an heiress Allie and a country boy Noah is told as a series of flashbacks of an elderly Noah reading to his love Allie who is sick with Alzheimer disease.
-This is the sentimental movie about enduring power of love.
+This is the sentimental movie about the enduring power of love.
 It is hard to say which is more romantic – the relationship between young Noah and Allie or between the older characters.

 - WALL-E (2008).
 In the 21st century, even the cartoons can be romantic.
-The love between two robots is as romantic and passionate as it could be.
+The love between the two robots is as romantic and passionate as it could be.
 What started as infatuation ends up as heartbreaking love.
 You will be crying for sure in the end, we promise.

 - Pride and Prejudice (2005).
 A classic romantic movie based on a classic romantic book.
 Who wouldn’t like this romantic classic by Jane Austen!
 Sensibility combined with wit, humor and some sexual tension between Mr.Darcy and Lizzie Bennet – this is what this movie is loved for.
 And even if you have watched this movie before, you can’t help but sigh when you Mr.Darcy and Elizabeth Bennet find out they are meant to be together.

 - Brooklyn (2015).
 This is a relatively new movie with an Oscar nominee Saoirse Ronan as the main character.
-A young woman immigrates to the USA in search of better life and finds her true love there – and Italian guy Tony.
+A young woman immigrates to the USA in search of a better life and finds her true love there – and Italian guy Tony.
 Will Alice come back to Tony who makes her heart jump for joy, or will she stay with Jim Farrell who offers her security back in Ireland?
 She follows her heart and makes the right decision.

 - La La Land (2016).
 A hymn to dreamers and romantics – La La Land is one of the best musicals of the last few years.
 Gorgeous costumes, stunning choreography, and singing by Ryan Gosling.
 This is something you will not be able to resist.
 Get ready for a romantic evening with La La Land.